ultravioletrs/cube-docs/docs/getting-started.md

   ]
 }
 ```

+Update the `apiKey` with your `access token` and the `apiBase` with the URL of your Cube AI instance (if different from the default one).
+These values should reflect the actual deployment settings you're working with.

 For a more detailed explanation of how to connect to Cube AI with the continue extension, check out [this video demonstration](https://www.youtube.com/watch?v=BGpv_iTB2NE).